Chart Color Schemes

 Population growth drivers in Glen Waverley - West are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Glen Waverley - West's population was around 23,476 as of Aug 2025.
-This showed an increase of 2,440 people (11.6%) since the 2021 Census which recorded a population of 21,036.
-The change was inferred from ABS's estimated resident population of 23,202 as of June 2024 and an additional 190 validated new addresses since the Census date.
-This resulted in a density ratio of 3,056 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch's assessment.
-Glen Waverley - West's growth of 11.6% since the 2021 census exceeded both national (8.6%) and state averages, indicating its status as a growth leader.
-Overseas migration was the primary driver of population gains in the area recently.
+Glen Waverley - West's population is around 23,476 as of Aug 2025.
+This reflects an increase of 2,440 people since the 2021 Census, which reported a population of 21,036 people.
+The change is inferred from the estimated resident population of 23,202 in June 2024 and an additional 190 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,056 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Glen Waverley - West's growth of 11.6% since the 2021 census exceeded the national average (8.6%), along with the state, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration.

 Frequently Asked Questions - Population